 Attendance at all times is strongly encouraged but not mandatory.
 No make up exams or late assignments will be accepted except in extreme cases of documented illness or emergency.

-Occasional additional readings will be sent via email on the Monday before the next week's class.
+Occasional additional readings will be sent via email on the Friday before the following week's class.

 Overview of the course

 Introduction to anthropology and sustainability